nextbreakpoint/nextfractal/README.md

 NextFractal is an application for creating fractal images and other algorithmically generated images.
 Images are generated processing a script and some user provided parameters depending on the selected grammar.
 The grammar defines the domain specific language used to compose the script.

-NextFractal is currently able to interpret the M language which is designed for creating Mandelbrot and Julia sets, and the CFDG language which is designed for iteratively composing geometric shapes (see http://www.contextfreeart.org).
+NextFractal is currently able to interpret the M language which is designed for creating Mandelbrot and Julia sets, and the CFDG language which is designed for creating geometric shapes iteratively (see http://www.contextfreeart.org).

-NextFractal provides also tools for exploring Mandelbrot and Julia sets, creating time based and events based animations, recording animations and rendering images and videos.
-NextFractal exports with formats PNG, AVI and Quicktime.
+NextFractal provides also tools for exploring Mandelbrot and Julia sets, browsing images, creating time based and events based animations, and rendering images and videos.
+NextFractal exports to formats PNG, AVI and Quicktime.

 ## SYSTEM REQUIREMENTS